komejo/front-end-developer-employer-questions/README.md

-Front End Ddeveloper Employer Questions
+Front End Developer Employer Questions
 =======================================

 The Front-end Job Interview Questions list (https://github.com/darcyclarke/Front-end-Developer-Interview-Questions) is pretty awesome--if you're an employer.
 It gave me the idea to have a list of questions for front-end developers to ask prospective employers.